Mountain Meadows Reservoir

 Open: Mountain Meadow Reservoir is open daily for boating from about mid-May to mid-October, weather permitting.

-Fees: There are no fees for day use or to launch.
+Fees: There are no fees for day use or to launch but this my change.